surajbeston/netra/README.md

 <h3>Fleet Mode</h3>

-<p>In this mode drone is accompanied by fleetmates so that they can share their info no matter where they are, to remain in contact and to aware of their fleetmates.</p>
+<p>In this mode drone is accompanied by fleetmates so that they can share their info no matter where they are, to remain in contact and to aware of their fleetmates. <b>Activation of fleet mode:</b> Upon the press of switch button on the top-right corner of the page, adialog box is received.
+It contains Fleet-ID which can be used to transmit data between fleetmates, no mater where they are.</p>

 <h2>Technicals:</h2>